 - Change the management mode to NETGEAR Insight or Web-browser

 - Change the country or region of operation

 - Change the admin user account password

 - Change the system name

 - Specify a custom NTP server

 - Set the time zone

 - Manage the syslog settings

 - Manage the firmware of the AP

 - Manage the configuration file of the AP

+- Use the Reset button to reboot the AP

 - Reboot the AP from the device UI

 - Schedule the AP to reboot

 - Return the AP to its factory default settings

 - Enable SNMP and manage the SNMP settings

 - Manage the LED

 - Manage the Energy Efficiency Mode

-() NOTE: In this manual, WiFi network means the same as SSID (service set identifier or WiFi network name) or VAP (virtual access point).
+- (I) NOTE: In this manual, WiFi network means the same as SSID (service set identifier or WiFi network name) or VAP (virtual access point).
 That is, when we refer to a WiFi network we mean an individual SSID or VAP.